Manifest Artist Residency Award 2018/19

 Basic conditions for the program:*

-The Artist in Residence must remain in good standing, fully using the space and resources provided, and participating in the public component of the Award in order to remain in the program for the full duration.
+The Artist in Residence must remain in good standing, fully using the space and resources provided, and participating in the public and programming components of the Award in order to remain in the program for the full duration.
 Presently the MAR is strictly a one-year program, without the option for shorter durations.
 Accepting the award constitutes a commitment to the full year.
 Manifest believes that a full-year immersion in the process, culture, and energy of the MAR is required in order for the program to make its intended positive impact on the artistic career path of each resident artist.

 Manifest reserves the right to document the studio and works made during the residency, and to use images in program and organizational promotional material, including websites and publications.